-- The content in the "blue bar" of the off-by-a-dot page indicates that the creator of this page is paying attention to the keywords people are searching for - does your bank's real web site include keyword data "meta tags" in your web page's header aimed at helping Internet search engine users find your real web site? - You REALLY want to do EVERYTHING you can to make sure that your web site is easily indexed, and optimized to come up in the top spot on every search engine out there...
+- The content in the "blue bar" of the off-by-a-dot page indicates that the creator of this page is paying attention to the keywords people are searching for - institutional web sites should include keyword data "meta tags" in web page headers. - You REALLY want to do EVERYTHING you can to make sure that your web site is easily indexed, and optimized to come up in the top spot on every search engine out there...